 The present situation marks a threshold in the lack of professionalism and ethics in the scientific community.
 Not only I see work being produced by institutions tracked from IP visits mimicking parts of my own work without recognition.
 Couple of weeks ago one publication of this blog received a visit from a law firm.
 The publication is Probability in the atmospheric circulation dictating the Weather (by Diego Fdez-Sevilla) posted on 15th January 2015.
 It is only a question of time that more publications will appear claiming new innovative ways of adding a contribution in the state of knowledge from institutions, which have visited this blog and replicate the same line of approach developed here, without any acknowledgement.
 And if you wonder about the legitimacy of my allegations, before asking for any SEO monitoring, you just have to question how many articles can you find about changes in Hadley circulation highlighting its expansion in latitude and altitude in the last years and why suddenly two raise within just two months of difference…

 I need help.
-I have reached a point in which, my work, needs acknowledgement and, myself, to find a sustainable way of life, inside or outside science, in research, communication or any field where you find my attitudes with potential to be implemented.
+I have reached a point in which, my work, needs acknowledgement and, myself, to find a sustainable way of life, inside or outside academia and science, in research, communication or any field where you find my attitudes with potential to be implemented.
 If you can help me in any of those two aspects I will appreciate it.